Open Sound System: API

 The OSS API has remained influential despite the obscurity of the original library.
 NetBSD's documentation describes it as "the preferred API in FreeBSD and Solaris".

 FreeBSD contains an independently developed implementation of the OSS API, which includes, among other things, in-kernel resampling, mixing (vchans), equalizer, surround sound, and independent volume control for each application.
 It also supports bit-perfect mode.
 It gradually evolved from the "newpcm" replacement written in 1999 and caught up with OSS4 API around 2005.

 NetBSD supports a compatibility mode for the OSS API, by providing the soundcard.h header file and the libossaudio library, which internally operate using the native Sun-like audio interface.
 The replacement was first seen in NetBSD 1.3 of 1998.

 Linux had, as aforementioned, switched to Advanced Linux Sound Architecture since 2003 (kernel 2.6).
 ALSA provides an optional, in-kernel, OSS emulation mode that appears to programs as if it were OSS.
 ALSA also has a aoss userspace program that works by intercepting systems calls directed to the OSS device files.

 OSS/3D

 OSS/3D is a plugin for music players, which acts as an audio postprocessing engine.
 Supported players include Winamp, Windows Media Player (9 or later), musicmatch, Sonique, Foobar2000, JetAudio, XMMS.
 It is ported to Windows and Linux platforms.
 Unlike the OSS, it is shareware.

 4Front OSS3D was later renamed to Joesoft Hear.

 Criticism

 OSS both as API and as software has been criticized by some developers, such as Paul Davis (of JACK Audio Connection Kit) and Lennart Poettering (of competing PulseAudio).
-Most of these criticisms were either specific to the Linux implementation and not to the OSS API itself, or have been addressed in OSS version 4.